 The STD Program components are outlined below:

 PLAN WHO IS COVERED?
 WHO PAYS FOR COVERAGE?
 WHEN DOES IT BEGIN?
 HOW LONG DOES IT LAST?
-DSL Those in benefit-eligible fringe packages Leidos On the 8th calendar day, except when hospitalized For a maximum of 180 days or upon exhaustion of benefits in accordance with plan limits VSDI Only those who enroll The participant On the 8th calendar day, except when hospitalized Until the end of the qualified disability, to a maximum of 180 days Leidos CASDI California employees who are eligible and automatically enrolled in this plan The participant On the 8th calendar day of disability Until the end of the 52nd week of a qualified disability; or after the participant has exhausted his or her 52-week benefit amount, if part-time Other State Laws Employees in California (including ex-patriates) who are not eligible for the Leidos CASDI program; all employees in Hawaii, New Jersey, New York, Puerto Rico and Rhode Island Varies by state; usually both the participant and the employer Varies by state Varies by state
+DSL Those in benefit-eligible fringe packages Leidos On the 8th calendar day, except when hospitalized For a maximum of 180 days or upon exhaustion of benefits in accordance with plan limits VSDI Only those who enroll The participant On the 8th calendar day, except when hospitalized Until the end of the qualified disability, to a maximum of 180 days Leidos CASDI California employees who are eligible and automatically enrolled in this plan The participant On the 8th calendar day of disability Until the end of the 52nd week of a qualified disability; or after the participant has exhausted his or her 52-week benefit amount, if part-time Other State Laws Employees in California (including ex-patriates) who are not eligible for the Leidos CASDI program; all employees in Hawaii, Washington New Jersey, New York, Puerto Rico, Rhode Island and Washington, DC Varies by state; usually both the participant and the employer Varies by state Varies by state

 Disability Sick Leave (DSL), which is company provided and administered by Sedgwick CMS, provides participants with paid time off for short-term illness or injury (less than 180 days).
 If a participant becomes sick or is injured, DSL can be used to replace income or augment other short-term disability payments to the maximum level of DSL benefits available, based on the length of disability leave.

 A participant receives DSL hours on the first day of hire or transfer date into a benefit-eligible status.
 Thereafter, a participant receives DSL hours on his or her employment anniversary date.
 A participant receives 80 hours of DSL each year.
 Participants can accumulate up to 1,560 hours of DSL.
 Unused DSL hours are not payable upon termination.
 Employees scheduled to work less than 40 hours per week will receive a prorated number of DSL hours equivalent to two times their scheduled workweek on their DSL employment anniversary date.